circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 For now, here's a [guide on Discuss](https://discuss.circleci.com/t/deploying-examples/8093)

-## Make the Job Faster with Prallelism
+## Make the Job Faster with Parallelism

 **Note: 2017-03-10:** We're in the process of updating this guide with new configuration syntax for CircleCI 2.0.
 Please check back in the next 24 hours to read about testing your application in parallel.